-ENGR-5003 FOUNDATIONS OF ENGINEERING ETHICS AND VALUES
+5003 FOUNDATIONS OF TECHNOLOGY ETHICS AND VALUES

-Theories of engineering ethics and values.
+Theories of technology ethics and values.
 Ethical theory from a Christian viewpoint.
 Impact of technology on society.
 Individual options and obligations for action.
 Case studies will be used to study a range of issues including environment, safety, honesty, organizational communication, quality control and product liability.

-ENGR-5013 FOUNDATIONS OF GRADUATE ENGINEERING MATHEMATICS
+5013 FOUNDATIONS OF GRADUATE ENGINEERING MATHEMATICS